- Give

 Do I have to be a Christian or know the Bible well to enroll in the program?

-The Wall Street Journal: #1 college in Arkansas
+The Wall Street Journal: #1 private university in Arkansas

 College Consensus: Best Online Colleges & Universities